Lurkars/esp-ena/README.md

     * delete data
     * report infection

-Limitations/Problems
+### Limitations/Problems
-* storage only ~2.8mb available
+* storage only ~2.5mb available
 * WiFi or other external connection needed for infections status (auto-connect to open WiFis?)
 * obtaining accessibility
 * all parameters (scanning time, thresholds etc.)

+### Questions/Problems/Annotations
+* memory is really low with BLE and WiFi enabled, unzipping a Key Export not possible for now, maybe disable BLE service for download.
+* service UUID is send reversed, RPI and AEM also send in reverse?
+Don't know BLE specification enough

 The following acronyms will be used in code and comments:
 * *ENA* Exposure Notification Api